ISO-TC204/ISO-TC204.github.io/docs/wg18/index.md

 ## External References

-The European Union- ITS Communications & Information Protocols ([EU-ICIP](https://www.mobilityits.eu)) is a signficant resource of ITS standards, and its [Public Transport page](https://www.mobilityits.eu/public-transport) is of particular relevance to this WG's work.
+The European Union- ITS Communications & Information Protocols ([EU-ICIP](https://www.mobilityits.eu)) is a significant resource of ITS standards, and its [Public Transport page](https://www.mobilityits.eu/public-transport) is of particular relevance to this WG's work.

 [How to get involved](../contact.md)